MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M06_ak.md

 **Note:** It might take some time for the phone numbers to show up.
 You can check your order from the **Order history** tab.

 You just ordered a phone number for a User in Microsoft Teams.
-This is the same process you use to order numbers for all other Microsoft Teams services such as Call queues.
+This is the same process you use to order numbers for all other Microsoft Teams services such as Call Queues.

 #### Task 5 – Assign a phone number to your user

-In this Task you will assign an existing phone number to a user.
+In this Task, you will assign an existing phone number to a user.

 1. Connect to the **Client 1 VM** and sign in with the Credentials that have been provided to you.